-- Clear interest in breast cancer, including environment and/or disparities or other topics, - Fit of the individual's or team's research interests with QuickStart, and - Geographic diversity, with priority given to teams based in California.
+- Clear interest in breast cancer.
+This includes interests in environment, disparities, prevention, and other topics within these two areas. - Fit of the individual's or team's research interests with QuickStart, and - Geographic diversity, with priority given to teams based in California.